SafetyCurtain assists performers in peril outside of the UK in more than 20 countries around the world.

-SafetyCurtain (formerly the International Performers’ Aid Trust) assists performers in peril in more than 20 countries around the world.
-Many of those we assist live in countries that are scarred by extreme poverty, hardship and/or devastating ongoing conflict.
-Founded in 1999, the charity was the brainchild of Hugh Manning, Equity president and former chair of the International Committee for Artists’ Freedom (ICAF).
+Founded in 1999, and formerly called the International Performers’ Aid Trust, the charity was the brainchild of Hugh Manning, Equity president and former chair of the International Committee for Artists’ Freedom (ICAF).

-Sir Richard Attenborough was our first supporter, starting us off with a generous donation, and later the charity was driven energetically by president Alan Rickman and others.
+Sir Richard Attenborough was our first supporter, starting us off with a generous donation, and later the charity was driven energetically and with great panache by president Alan Rickman and others.

-"We strive to make a vital difference for struggling performers facing peril in the face of poverty or conflict."'
+"We strive to make a vital difference for struggling performers facing peril in the face of poverty or conflict." - Bill

 How we do it...

-We can help struggling performers and creative practitioners outside of the UK with small grants to help with living costs and medical bills (not performance equipment)
+We can help struggling actors and creative practitioners outside of the UK with small grants.

 Usually less than $1,200, to help with essential living costs and personal medical bills.